SMerrony/dashera/README.md

 `./dashera`

 Append `-h` to see all options.

+You need the DASHER font and icon to be in the same directory as the executable (for now).

 ## Operational Notes
 * The DASHER 'CR' (carriage-return, no line-feed) is available from both the GUI 'CR' button and the